 Then there is the good old Ghaffar Market.
-Known for imported and smuggled products in every conceivable category, it is also famous for cheap mobile phones, often second-hand ,and iPods and iPhones.
+Known for imported and smuggled products in every conceivable category, it is also famous for cheap mobile phones, often second-hand, and iPods and iPhones.
 You will also get cosmetics, footwear and imported hair clips here.
-The Tip Top shopping Market for crokery, glassware & glitzy home décor products is near the Gaffar market.
+The Tip Top shopping Market for crockery, glassware & glitzy home decor products is near the Gaffar market.

 There is simply no escape from Roshan Di Kulfi, once you set out to shop at Karol Bagh.
 It is a rage!
 Tera Hotel is a dhaba that pulls the crowds.
 Pind Balluchi and Hotel Balaji are the bigger restaurants.
 Simpler ones like Shudh and Raffles are more convenient eat-while-you-shop places.
 Sardar ki Tikkis (potato-filled spicy cutlets) and Anjalika’s sandwiches are local favorites.
 Popcorn, berjer, (burgers served at street corners), and sweet corn are other choices.

 Karol Bagh market is a fairly cheap place to go shopping in Delhi.
-It is the bets place for bulk buying.
+It is the best place for bulk buying.

 Our Recent Blog